SecretFoundation/docs/docs/dev/tutorials.md

 ## Tutorial Developing Your First Secret Contract
 Refer to this [tutorial](https://github.com/darwinzer0/secret-contract-tutorials/tree/main/tutorial1) from `darwinzer0` about developing a Secret Exploding Message app.

-A recommended walkthrough, with practical insights on Secret contract functions, messages & storage.
+A recommended walkthrough, with practical insights on Secret Contract functions, messages & storage.

 ## Simple Secret Voting App